Dota 2: Gameplay

 In order to prevent abilities from being overused, a magic system is featured in the game.
 Activating an ability costs a hero some of their "mana points", which slowly regenerates over time.
 Using an ability will also cause it to enter a cooldown period, in which the ability can not be used again until a timer resets.
 All heroes have three attributes: strength, intelligence, and agility, which affect health points, mana points, and attack speed, respectively.
-Each hero has one primary attribute out of the three, which adds to their non-ability basic damage output when increased, among other minor buffs.
+Each hero has a primary attribute which adds to their basic non-ability damage output and other minor buffs—with four attributes including Universal, which rewards extra damage for attribute points.
 Heroes have an ability augmentation system known as the "Talent Tree", which allow players more choices on how to develop their hero.
 If a hero runs out of health points and dies, they are removed from active play until a timer counts down to zero, where they are respawned in their base with only some gold lost.

 The two teams—known as the Radiant and Dire—occupy fortified bases in opposite corners of the map, which is divided in half by a crossable river and connected by three paths, which are referred to as "lanes".
 The lanes are guarded by defensive towers that attack any opposing unit who gets within its line of sight.
 A small group of weak computer-controlled creatures called "creeps" travel predefined paths along the lanes and attempt to attack any opposing heroes, creeps, and buildings in their way.
 Creeps periodically spawn throughout the game in groups from two buildings, called the "barracks", that exist in each lane and are located within the team's bases.
 The map is permanently covered for both teams in fog of war, which prevents a team from seeing the opposing team's heroes and creeps if they are not directly in sight of themselves or an allied unit.
 The map features a day-night cycle, with some hero abilities and other game mechanics being altered depending on the time of the cycle.
 Present on the map are "neutral creeps" that are hostile to both teams, and reside in marked locations on the map known as "camps".
 Camps are located in the area between the lanes known as the "jungle", which both sides of the map have.

 Neutral creeps do not attack unless provoked, and respawn over time if killed.
 The most powerful neutral creep is named "Roshan", who is a unique boss that may be defeated by either team to obtain special items, such as one that allows a one-time resurrection if the hero that holds it is killed.
 Roshan will respawn around ten minutes after being killed, and becomes progressively harder to kill as the match progresses over time.
 Runes, which are special items that spawn in set positions on the map every few minutes, offer heroes temporary, but powerful power-ups when collected, such as double damage and invisibility.